Real-Currents/Real-Currents.github.io/content/posts/bead.md

 ---
 title: Accessing data about access to broadband
 abstract: >-
-  How to drive data equity and access for rural places pursuing federal grants from the Broadband Equity Access and Deployment (BEAD) program
+  We want to expand data equity and access for rural places pursuing federal grants from the Broadband Equity Access and Deployment (BEAD) program
 author:
   - John Hall
   - Olivier Leroy